brettmillerb/Pester-Wiki/Contributing-to-Pester.md

 Switched to a new branch 'FixHelpForShould' C:\Users\nohwnd\Documents\GitHub\Pester [FixHelpForShould]>
 ```
+### Step 4 - implement your changes
 Now you can start implementing your changes.
-Make sure that your changes are focused,
+Make sure that your changes are relevant to the feature that you are implementing/the bug you are fixing.
+Avoid changing formatting and style of code that is not relevant to your changes.

+### Step 5 - comitting your changes
+Once you are done with you changes you need to commit them to your branch

 ### Proposing a new Function